rund0wn/WGS/README.md

 ## Setup:
+1. Clone repository
-- Install Nextflow
+2. Install Nextflow
-- Install Singularity or Docker
+3. Install Singularity or Docker
-- Create 'data' folder in main directory and change relevant paths in the [config file](nextflow.config) (lines 13 and 24)
+4. Create 'data' folder in main directory and change relevant paths in the [config file](nextflow.config) (lines 13 and 24)

 ## To run:
 nextflow run WGS.nf --in_dir directory/with/fastq/files -profile (docker OR singularity)